ImSoKolako/LuauStruct/README.md

 # LuauStruct
-A relatively quick struct analogue from C to Luau.
+A relatively quick struct analogue from C to Luau. protected by MIT license

 Example:
 ```lua